triton-lang/triton/CONTRIBUTING.md

 ## General Guidelines

 1. **Quality Contributions:** We value meaningful contributions that aim to improve the project and help it grow.
-Please refrain from submitting low-effort pull requests (PR) -- such as minor formatting/typo fixes -- solely for the purpose of appearing in the commit history.
+Please refrain from submitting pull requests (PRs) that are minor improvements, such as minor formatting/typo fixes.
 Maintainers have limited bandwidth, and may decline to review such work.

 2. **Code Formatting:** Our Continuous Integration (CI) pipeline uses autopep8, isort, and clang-format to check code formatting.
 To avoid failing the CI workflow due to formatting issues, please utilize the provided `.pre-commit-config.yaml` pre-commit configuration file.